 The shrine has a rich history spanning back to 711 AD, making it one of the oldest landmarks in Kyoto.

-Its main entrance is the Romon Gate, built in 1589 with the blessing from Toyotomi Hideyoshi, the ruler of Japan and a samurai warlord.
+Its main entrance to the Fushimi Inari Taisha Shrine is the Romon Gate.
+It was first built in 1589 with the blessing from Toyotomi Hideyoshi, the ruler of Japan and a samurai warlord.

 At the back are the Senbon Torii, donated by owners of businesses in Japan hoping for good fortunes.
-Their names are inscribed in black, and they cover a hiking trail.
+Their names are inscribed in black on the Torii gates, and they cover a hiking trail.

-The shrine has some fox statues across the ground with some of them having keys in their mouths.
+The Fushimi Inari Taisha shrine has some fox statues across the ground with some of them having keys in their mouths.

 The Japanese believe that foxes are the gods’ messengers and the keys are for the rice granaries they are protecting.

-Due to its historical and cultural significance, deservedly so, this shrine is on every traveler’s list of what to see in Kyoto.
+Due to its historical and cultural significance, deservedly so, the Fushimi Inari Taisha shrine is on every traveler’s list of what to see in Kyoto.

 - Location: Close to JR Nara Line (Inari station), and a 5 minute walk from Keihan Main Line “Fushimi Inari station.”